How I Built My Running Endurance And Became A Faster Runner

 I use my running watch during training at all times, unless I will go out for a slow and relaxing run.
 That way I know where I am in relation to the type of run that I am aiming to complete.

-The heart rate data isn’t absolutely necessary, many run happily without it but if your aim is to develop running endurance and monitor your progress and efforts, it is a must.
+The heart rate data isn’t absolutely necessary for running endurance training, many run happily without it but if your aim is to monitor your progress, it is a must.

 Final stages of building running endurance: run faster